Protests of 1968: Social movements

 The Eastern Bloc had already seen several mass protests in the decades following World War II, including the Hungarian Revolution, the uprising in East Germany and several labor strikes in Poland, especially important ones in Poznań in 1956.

 Waves of social movements throughout the 1960s began to shape the values of the generation who were students during 1968.
-In America, the civil rights movement was at its peak, but was also at its most violent, such as the assassination of Martin Luther King Jr. on 4 April by a white supremacist.
+In America, the civil rights movement was at its peak, but was also at its most violent, such as the assassination of Martin Luther King Jr. on 4 April by alleged white supremacist James Earl Ray.
 In Northern Ireland, religious division paved the way for a decades-long violent conflict between Irish republicans and Irish unionists.

 Italy and France were in the midst of a socialist movement.
 The New Left political movement was causing political upheavals in many European and South American countries.
 In China, the Cultural Revolution had reached its peak.
 The Arab–Israeli conflict had started in the early 20th century, the British anti-war movement had remained strong and African independence movements had continued to grow in number.
 In Poland in March 1968, student demonstrations at Warsaw University broke out when the government banned the performance of a play by Adam Mickiewicz (Dziady, written in 1824) at the Polish Theatre in Warsaw, on the grounds that it contained "anti-Soviet references".
 It became known as the March 1968 events.

 The women's liberation movement caused generations of females to question the global status quo of unequal empowerment of women, and the post-war baby boomer generation came to reassess and redefine their priorities about marriage and motherhood.
 The peace movement made them question authority more than ever before.
 By the time they started college, the majority of young people identified with an anti-establishment culture, which became the impetus for the wave of rebellion and re-imagination that swept through campuses and throughout the world.
 College students of 1968 embraced progressive, liberal politics.
 Their progressive leanings and skepticism of authority were a significant impetus to the global protests of 1968.